 As the name suggests, Avalon’s WindJammer Quad Lounger places a premium on kicking back, with plush, wraparound seating lining the perimeter.
 Forward, twin lounges stretch out invitingly with forward-facing backrests.
 Beside the helm, a love seat keeps a passenger or two close to the captain.
 Aft, corner lounges straddle the center boarding gate.
 Ample stowage is available below all, but don’t expect the roto-molded bins common in the industry.
 Instead, the manufacturer welds their own aluminum seat frames, which they promise provide better flow-through ventilation.
 Even the embossed exterior fencing avoids a common style.
 It’s fastened completely outside the perimeter rails to lend a sleek look to the exterior, while covering up areas that can accumulate dirt and debris.

 An appealing option on the WindJammer is Avalon’s WaveGlider performance system.
 It features a trio of 25” pontoons with extruded lifting strakes, as well as Sea Star hydraulic steering and a 42-gallon fuel tank built into the real estate provided by the center tube.
-Avalon WindJammer Quad Lounger
+Visit Avalon WindJammer Quad Lounger for more information.

 Sun Tracker Bass Buggy